Scripture: Matthew 7:7-12

 "He who has given us the gift of being gives us also the gift of

-out before they were converted and when they were far from his
+sought them out before they were converted and when they were far

 Scripture quotations from Common Bible: Revised Standard Version of the Bible, copyright 1973, and Ignatius Edition of the Revised Standard Version of the Bible, copyright 2006, by the Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.